Quantum circuits cannot control unknown operations

-We will now show that, unlike for the no-cloning theorem, the limitation on controlling a blackbox is a shortcoming of the circuit model of quantum computing, not of quantum mechanics itself.
-In fact, control of blackbox quantum gates has been experimentally demonstrated \cite{lanyon09,zhou11,zhou13}.
-Such schemes exploit the possibility of extending computational systems to higher dimensions, but it is still surprising that they do not run in contradiction with the no-go theorem proved above.
+We will now show that, unlike for the no-cloning theorem, our no-go theorem does not prevent quantum control of unknown operations from being performed in practice.
+In fact, control of blackbox quantum gates has been experimentally demonstrated~\cite{lanyon09,zhou11,zhou13}.
 In order to illustrate how this is possible, we propose here a simple interferometric setup, depicted in Fig.~\ref{fig:polcontrol}, that exploits a similar idea, but implements the control-$U$ operation in a very direct way.

-A single photon is input in the state $(\alpha\ket{H}_{C}+\beta\ket{V}_{C})\ket{\psi}$, where $\ket{H}$ and $\ket{V}$ represent horizontal and vertical polarization states of the photon and $\ket{\psi}$ is the state of some other degree of freedom of the same photon (for example, it could be its orbital angular momentum, a qudit of spatial or temporal bins, etc.).
+Consider a single photon in the state $(\alpha\ket{H}_{C}+\beta\ket{V}_{C})\ket{\psi}$, where $\ket{H}$ and $\ket{V}$ represent horizontal and vertical polarization states of the photon and $\ket{\psi}$ is the state of some other degree of freedom of the same photon (it could be its orbital angular momentum, a qudit of spatial or temporal bins, etc.).
 Let then $U$ be a unitary gate acting on this additional degree of freedom.
 It is straightforward to check that the interferometer in Fig.~\ref{fig:polcontrol} applies the transformation

 for any blackbox unitary $U$.